DanManN/BroomSticks/README.md

 Riding and Making Brooms:

-1. First you have to craft an acceptable broom item as specified in config.yml (default is a shovel)
-2. Enchant the item with Infinity 1 using an anvil.
+1 First you have to craft an acceptable broom item as specified in config.yml (default is a shovel) 2 Enchant the item with Infinity 1 using an anvil.
-3. Equip the broom in your hot bar.
+3 Equip the broom in your hot bar.
-4. Right click on broom to toggle flight.
+4 Right click to mount the broom.
-5. Sneak to zoom at full speed.
+5 While mounted you will glide at minimum speed.
+6 Hold space bar to increase the blue bar on the screen and then let go.
+The more you fill the blue bar the faster you will go.
+7 Stay out of trouble, brooms will now burn up after touching lava or being lit on fire.
+8 Sneak to dismount the broom.
+Make sure you are on the ground first or you will fall.

 Config: